kamathsachin/project-python/README.md

 ## Day 3 - Treasure Island
 This project is to demonstrate control flows with if/else, nested if/else and logical operators.
 Based on response from the user, the game takes different path and each path ends into a different result.

+## Day 4 - Rock Scissors and Paper
+This project is to demonstrate usage of modules (random), lists and how to access list elements.
+Based on user's choice and randomly selected computer's choice the winner of the game is declared.